ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/01-architecture.md

   - structured logging
   - advanced response helpers for ops modules

 Important correction: the heartbeat writer lives in `core.js`.
-There is no separate runtime file named `heartbeat.js` in the current architecture.
+There is no separate runtime file named `heartbeat.js` in the current architecture. `runHeartbeat()` fires on adventure/scenario load (gated only on cards being hydrated and `baseCredentials` being present) and is debounced so adventure-enter and credential-arrival triggers cannot produce duplicate cards.

 The heartbeat currently advertises: